-Log presses, atlas stones, farmer’s walks, sled drags, and carries are layered together to develop:
+Log presses, atlas stones, farmer’s walks, sled drags, and carries get layered together to develop:

 - grip strength that holds under pressure